-Managing and mitigating risk across the organisation is an integral part of implementing the strategy of Grant Thornton.
-The Risk Management Committee identify the risks in the Firm's strategy and then develop policies and procedures that help address those risks and integrate risk management into each of the practice's internal functions (such as HR and IT), as well as working with the Firm's partners and staff to assist and support their implementation of the risk management policies and procedures.
+As part of this the Risk Management Committee, led by our Managing Partner, identifies the risks based on the facts and circumstances of the firm and its engagements.
+Once the risks have been identified, policies and procedures are developed that help address those risks and integrate risk management into each of the firm's internal functions (such as HR, Finance and IT), as well as working with the firm's partners and staff to assist and support their implementation of the risk management policies and procedures.

-The Firm has established business unit risk working groups to specifically address the risk issues impacting each function in the Firm.
-Areas covered by risk management policies and procedures include independence, client acceptance, client re-acceptance and Anti-Money Laundering (AML) procedures.
+The firm has established business unit risk working groups to further address the specific risk issues impacting each business unit in the firm.
+Areas covered by risk management policies and procedures include independence, client acceptance, client re-acceptance and anti-money laundering procedures.

-Acceptance and re-acceptance of assurance clients is considered a cornerstone of the enterprise wide risk management approach.
+Acceptance and re-acceptance of our clients is considered a cornerstone of the firm wide risk management approach.
 Given this importance, certain member firm assurance engagements that meet one or more defined criteria are submitted to a global review team for approval.

-Overall, there is a continuous focus on enhancing the risk management framework, for example, the development of proprietary software that will centralise the client acceptance/re-acceptance global review and approval process and additional software providing unparalleled accuracy when it comes to understanding group structures and beneficial ownership.
+Overall, there is a continuous focus on enhancing the risk management framework including, for example, the development of systems and processes that will enhance the client acceptance/re-acceptance global review and approval process and additional software providing improved accuracy when it comes to understanding group structures and beneficial ownership.